ContainerSSH/containerssh.github.io/docs/audit/index.md

     Make sure you enable the `stdout` and `stderr` interceptions, otherwise the `asciinema encoder won't capture anything

 !!! warning
-    Asciinema is intended for entertainment purposes and doesn't store all relevant information required for an accurate audit log.
+    Asciinema is intended for entertainment purposes only and doesn't store all relevant information required for an accurate audit log.

 ## Storage backends